A workforce for the future debate at the National Liberal Club | FE News

 A workforce for the future debate at the National Liberal Club

-A special invitation was extended to Safaraz Ali as a leader and influencer in the diversity equity and inclusion arena by the Diversity Working Group and the Commonwealth Forum of the National Liberal Club in London.
+A special invitation was extended to Safaraz Ali as a thought-leader and influencer in the diversity, equity and inclusion arena by the Diversity Working Group and the Commonwealth Forum of the National Liberal Club in London.

 The National Liberal Club is one of the great historic London Clubs, founded in 1882 by William Gladstone, the standout Prime Minister of the 19th century.